 Internal forces, such as emotions of joy, anger, or fear.

-Lifestyle factors, such as poor diet, too little sleep, or
+Lifestyle factors, such as poor diet, too little sleep, or too much alcohol.

-medicine doctors look at the balance of body, mind, and spirit to determine how to restore qi, the yin-yang balance, and good health.
+Chinese medicine doctors look at the balance of body, mind, and spirit to determine how to restore qi, the yin-yang balance, and good health.

 What is Chinese medicine used for?

 People use Chinese medicine to treat many illnesses from asthma and allergies to cancer and infertility.
 Chinese doctors may use several types of treatment to restore qi balance.

 Acupuncture, which uses thin metal needles placed along the body's meridians.

 Acupressure, which uses the hands or fingers to apply direct pressure to points along the body's meridians.

 Chinese herbs, combinations of herbs, roots, powders, or animal substances to help restore balance in the body.